YOU ARE NO LONGER ORDINARY

 While tending the flock of his father-in-law, Moses had a dramatic supernatural encounter with God that set him on the right path of his divine purpose in life.

-However, before Moses finally agreed to undertake the divine mission to return to Egypt to deliver and bring the children of Israel out of Egypt, God had to perform some miraculous signs to fully persuade and strengthen Moses’ faith and confidence in the God of Israel.
+However, before Moses finally agreed to undertake the divine mission to return to Egypt to deliver and bring the children of Israel out of Egypt, God had to perform some miraculous signs before Moses to fully persuade and strengthen his faith and confidence in the God of Israel.

-The first of the miraculous signs was the turning of Moses’ shepherd staff or rod to a snake when he cast it on the ground before God (Exo.
-4:2-3 NKJV).
+The first of the miraculous signs was the turning of Moses’ shepherd staff or rod to a snake when he cast it on the ground before God.

 2 The LORD said to him, “What is that in your hand?”
 He said, “A rod.”